 Do not attempt to make simultaneous changes using cxfs\admin, the GUI, and/or cmgr.
 Use one tool at a time.

-IRIX: Netscape and the Brocade Switch GUI
+Use Netscape and the Brocade Switch GUI on IRIX Appropriately

 When accessing the Brocade Web Tools V2.0 through Netscape on an IRIX node, you must first enter one of the following before starting Netscape: